aragon/hack/docs-internal/github-guide.md

 Making an adjustment is as simple as editing the relevant file(s) in your branch and committing the change.

+Don't worry, you won't have to make a new pull request every time you change something.
 GitHub ensures your pull request automatically tracks the changes in your branch and updates accordingly.

 Let's go through an example.